Rapkowsky/rapkowsky/README.md

 </p>

 <p>
-	Zoofy is full-stack web application for managing pets.
+	Zoofy is a full-stack web application for managing pets.
 It features secure authentication with NextAuth and user authorization via JWT tokens.
 Users can register, log in, and manage their pets—add, edit, view, or delete them.
 The app also includes integrated payment functionality using Stripe.